stefan-kolb/nucleus/README.md

 ## Configuration

 Several parts of PaaSal can be configured, e.g. whether to persist your data or always start with a clean instance.
+There are two different locations at which the configuration files can be placed.
+They are described with increasing importance, meaning that the last option overwrites keys that were also configured in the previous files:

+1. A file in user account's home directory.
+On UNIX systems this file must be placed at `~/.paasal/paasal_config.rb`, whereas it is expected at `~/paasal/paasal_config.rb` if running Windows.
+2. The `config/paasal_config.rb` file in the project's directory

 ### Application configuration